apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 30th, 2018: Apache Jackrabbit Filevault 3.2.6 released
+Jackrabbit FileVault 3.2.6 is current stable release of the recently donated repository content synchronization tool.
+See the [downloads](downloads.html#vlt) page for more details.

 #### November 28th, 2018: Apache Jackrabbit 2.17.7 released
 Apache Jackrabbit 2.17.7 is an unstable release cut directly from trunk, with a focus on new features and other improvement.
 See the